 Providing a Positive Working Environment

-As an achieving organisation, we understand the importance of equipping our people with the right skills to do their job and of recognising their contributions to our business success.
-We promote safety, health and well-being in the workplace and appreciate the value of work/life balance.
+As an organisation committed to our patients and superior performance, we understand the importance of equipping our people with the right skills to do their job and of recognising their contributions to our business success.
+We promote collaboration, diversity, safety, health and well - being in the workplace and appreciate the value of work / life balance.

-Managing our people responsibly ensures that we continue to attract, engage and retain high calibre employees and leaders in an increasingly competitive employment market.
+Managing our people responsibly and inspirationally ensures that we continue to attract, develop and retain high calibre employees and leaders in an increasingly competitive employment market.
 This is critical to the ongoing success of our business.

 We aim for direct, open and timely communication with employees, and appropriate consultation on employment matters.
 Globally we operate with a range of models: direct relationships with employees; union representation; staff committees; and works councils.
 We respect the right of employees to seek representation and to enter into collective bargaining arrangements and we maintain constructive relationships with employee representatives.

 In 2015/16, CSL ’s Board of Directors approved our first